 24. Grindhead Coffee .

-East Brainerd microroaster with Caribbean-forward branding and direct-trade storytelling.
-Suburban locals treat it like a weekday ritual stop.
+East Brainerd microroaster with Caribbean forward branding and a direct trade sourcing story.
+Suburban locals use it as a weekday ritual stop.

-Ooltewah breakfast cafe with crepes, bagels, and espresso—more food-forward than pure barista minimalism, but still a daily driver for the 423 east corridor.
+Ooltewah breakfast cafe with crepes, bagels, and espresso.
+More food forward than pure barista minimalism, which is exactly what the 423 east corridor wants on a Saturday morning.